SEND

 SEND Policy

-Coloma Convent Girls' School is commited to ensuring that all students with disabilities are properly supported at school so that they can:
+Coloma Convent Girls' School is committed to ensuring that all students with disabilities are properly supported so that they can:

-• access and enjoy the same opportunities at school as any other child, including access to school trips, Physical Education and Sport and extra curricular activities
+• Access and enjoy the same opportunities as any other student, including school trips, Physical Education and Sport, and extra-curricular activities

 The school works with a number of external agencies to seek advice and support to ensure that the needs of all children are fully understood and met.
 These include: